 When the first model was on the production line, Polish engineers and designers were already preparing new versions of the car.
 The first innovation was named Bombel, the Bubble, for its fiberglass bubble-shaped cargo enclosure.
 It was designed at the Warsaw Academy of Fine Arts.
 It was a cargo 'van', and this is what it looked like:

 Bombels were used first and foremost by the sports section of the FSM, as service cars during car races.
 Later on, the Ryjek (translatable as a ‘Snoutie’) emerged, which had the engine in the front of the car, with flat cargo area in the rear where the original 126 had the engine.
 The mask had to be lengthened by some 19cm to fit the engine, hence the nick Ryjek, which means little snout in Polish.
 There was also an off-road version propelled by caterpillar tracks.

-Nowadays it seems that old Fiat 126p snowplows are hugely popular on the allegro auction portal (a Polish version of e-bay) - and the reason for this is quite simple, as they are in fact the cheapest ones available on the market.
+Nowadays it seems that old Fiat 126p snowploughs are hugely popular on the Allegro auction website (a Polish version of e-bay) - and the reason for this is quite simple, as they are in fact the cheapest ones available on the market.

-The Museum on Kapracka street in Bielsko-Biała boasts a military Polish Fiat which was made for the army, for which there are also detachable caterpillars and a snowplow.
+The Museum on Kapracka Street in Bielsko-Biała boasts a military Polish Fiat which was made for the army, for which there are also detachable caterpillars and a snowplough.
 There is the elegant 1999 version, created a mere 11 months before the shutting down of the 126p production, as well as a pick-up model meant for the Polish Post.
 Presently, it plays the role of a marten-buster, as Przechodzień also builds pest repelling devices, fighting mice, martens, moles and insects.
-Each of the four vehicles is registered, ensured, and has undergone restoration, which makes it available for a ride any time.
+Each of the four vehicles is registered, insured, and has undergone restoration, which makes it available for a ride anytime.